circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 ![Connect to the service using node ip](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/connected-to-service-using-node-ip.png)

 Bingo, I can reach the service from Windows.
-If you are not a fan of having an IP address on Browser bars.
-You could take the [modifying Windows host files](https://www.howtogeek.com/784196/how-to-edit-the-hosts-file-on-windows-10-or-11/) approach.
+If you are not a fan of having to use an IP address then may I suggest taking the [modifying Windows host files](https://www.howtogeek.com/784196/how-to-edit-the-hosts-file-on-windows-10-or-11/) approach.

 In my case, **I wanted to connect to the service using localhost**, so I thought, why not map 172.23.207.235 to Window's localhost, as it turns out, that is big fat **NO**.

-<div style="width:100%;height:0;padding-bottom:57%;position:relative;"><iframe src="https://giphy.com/embed/15aGGXfSlat2dP6ohs" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-I learned that you should never attempt it, trust me, I went down that road, and it doesn't end well, leave localhost alone.
+I learned that you should never attempt it, leave localhost alone.
 Instead map it to something similar, perhaps local.host or www.localhost.com

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 The following screenshot show you can create your own version of localhost.